Tomiris (film): Release and critical response

 The film was theatrically released in Kazakhstan on October 1, 2019.
 The distribution rights of the film were sold to Blue Swan for Italy, SND Films for France, Art Mood for Spain, AT Entertainment for Japan, Gulf Film for the Middle East, Challan for South Korea, Paradise/MGN for CIS, Shaw for Singapore, Program 4 Media for Romania, Siyah Bayez Movies for Turkey, and Well Go USA for the United States.
 Distribution in the United States and Canada was picked up by Amazon Prime Video.

-The film received mixed reviews, largely because Herodotus's version of events is not generally accepted by historians and researchers, and unlike in the film, Massagetae are Scythian people speaking an Iranian language, while in the movie all characters are represented by modern Kazakh (featuring Mongolian physiognomy and speaking a Turkic language).
+The film received mixed reviews, largely because Herodotus's version of events is not generally accepted by historians and researchers, and unlike in the film, Massagetae are Scythian people speaking an Iranian language, while in the movie all characters are speaking a Turkic language.
 Criticism came from both the Kazakh and Iranian public mainly for considering the film as a feminist approach to the history of both countries.
 The Iranian public also criticized the film for using Herodotus's description of King Cyrus's death.

 Some observers believe that the film was aimed to make Dariga Nazarbayeva's potential presidential bid in the future, the daughter of Kazakhstan's former leader Nursultan Nazarbayev, more acceptable among ordinary Kazakhstanis.

 The film won the Nouveau Genre Great Prize at France's 2020 L'Étrange Festival.

 As of July 2020, it had grossed $1.3 million against a production budget of $6.5 million.